 At the end of 2020 the team partnered with three unique United Methodist annual conferences to develop and facilitate virtual learning days tailored to church leaders in their areas.
 These opportunities included multiple virtual leader workshops about specific facets of communication including leading successful online worship, digital storytelling and Facebook Groups for ministry.
 The team is poised to continue to work with annual conferences and their district offices on crafting special learning days and multi-week training courses in 2021 and beyond.

-“We get ideas for training courses through research, our colleagues, church leaders that we come in contact with, innovative communication trends found both in and out of the church,” adds Brown.
+“We get ideas for training courses through research, our colleagues and church leaders that we come in contact with, innovative communication trends found both in and out of the church,” adds Brown.
 “In fact, they have partnered with United Methodist Communications’ Local Church Services Team for additional learning resources.”

 “We are always open to entertain suggestions from church leaders regarding communication training topics,” adds Brown.
 “Course creation depends on many different factors but we value input from local churches on what they believe is needed to equip them to meet their community’s needs.
 Ideas can be sent via email.”

-The Training Team is now planning two ecumenical virtual communications learning conferences slated for spring and fall 2021.
-The focus will be on next level communication techniques for churches.
-Look to United Methodist Communications' Press Center and Facebook page for the announcement.
-Specifics will later be available on the communications training site.
+The Training Team completed their first ecumenical virtual communications learning conference in April 2021 with a second slated in the fall.
+The focus of the conferences is next level communication techniques for churches.
+Look to United Methodist Communications' Press Center and Facebook page for announcements.
+Specifics on upcoming conferences and training opportunities are updated on the communications training site.